onusai/get-booru-tags/README.md

 # Grab Booru Tags
-Provides a hotkey on booru sites to quickly copy image tags
+Provides hotkeys on booru sites to quickly copy image tags

 # How to install
 * Install a script manager plugin/extention on your browser, such as Tampermonkey